davidbyttow/govips/README.md

 ### Ubuntu

 You need at least libvips 8.10.2 to work with govips.
-Groovy (20.10) repositories have the latest version.
+Groovy (20.10) and Hirsute (21.04) repositories have the latest version.
 However on Bionic (18.04) and Focal (20.04), you need to install libvips and dependencies from a backports repository:

 ```bash
 sudo add-apt-repository ppa:tonimelisma/ppa